 The finding suggests another interesting result.
 The researchers found that participants who are more dependent on smartphones scored lower on the tests than those who are less dependent.

 Self-suppression might not be effective to control behavior.
 The brain sometimes does not do what you intend it to do.
 For instance, if you deliberately tell your brain not to think a certain thing or event, your brain will become preoccupied with that information instead.

 Similarly, if I instruct you to “NOT THINK ABOUT COLOR RED”, does your brain follow?
 Well, you know the answer.

-Finally, Ward concluded that: “It’s not that participants were distracted because they were getting notifications on their phones.
+Finally, Ward concluded: “It’s not that participants were distracted because they were getting notifications on their phones.
 The mere presence of their smartphones was enough to reduce their cognitive capacity.”